maurer2/html-newsletters-and-mjml/slides/slides.md

 * Doesn't support attribute selectors
 * Ignores style-elements larger than 16,384 characters (used to be 8,192)
 * Removes entire style-tag when encountering an error
-* Numbers and URLS are automatically converted to links
+* Numbers and URLs are automatically converted to links

 ---